solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

     -   [CLI]
     -   [ARM Template]

-##### Flexible Server
+#### Flexible Server

 Flexible Server supports deployment into a virtual network for secure access.
-Specifically, the target subnet must be *delegated*, meaning that it can only contain Flexible Server instances.
-Because Flexible Server is deployed in the virtual network, it has a private IP address.
-Virtual networks can be integrated with a private DNS zone to support name resolution for the Flexible Server instance.
+When enabling virutal network integration, the target virtual network subnet must be *delegated*, meaning that it can only contain Flexible Server instances.
+Because Flexible Server is deployed in a subnet, it will receive a private IP address.
+In order to resolve the DNS names of Azure Database for MySql instances, the virtual networks are integrated with a private DNS zone to support domain name resolution for the Flexible Server instances.

 > **Note**: If the Flexible Server client, such as a VM, is located in a
 > peered virtual network, then the private DNS zone created for the
 > Flexible Server must also be integrated with the peered virtual
 > network.

-###### Configuring Private Access for Flexible Server
+For more information on configuring Private Access for Flexible Server, reference the following:

--   [Azure Portal][52]
+-   [Azure Portal]
--   [Azure CLI][53]
+-   [Azure CLI][35]

-##### Single Server

-Private Access from Single Server can be accomplished through (1) *Service Endpoints* or (2) *Private Link*; Single Server does not natively support virtual networks like Flexible Server.
-Both of these methods require the General Purpose or Memory Optimized tier.

-Service Endpoints only allow traffic from a given virtual network to access MySQL Single Server.
-Service endpoints are intended for Azure resources without public IPs, like VMs deployed in a virtual network, to access PaaS services securely.
-However, traffic leaves the virtual network, as shown in the image below, and access still occurs through the service public endpoint.
-In this image, `HDISubnet` and `BackEndSubnet` have been configured for access by ACLs in the Single Server instances, but `FrontEndSubnet` has not.

-![This image demonstrates how VNet service endpoints allow access to Single Server, but data leaves the virtual network.]

-Private Link uses *Private Endpoints* to replace public resource endpoints with private network interfaces accessible through private IP addresses.
-Unlike Service Endpoints, all network traffic is contained within the virtual network.

-In the image below, since public access is disabled, access can only occur through the private endpoint in the `PGVMNET-EUS` virtual network.
-Other Azure virtual networks, including those in other regions, like `VMNET-WUS`, can be peered to the virtual network with the private endpoint.
-On-premises networks can also be joined to Azure virtual networks, as explained previously.

-![This image explains how private endpoints work to bring PaaS services into virtual networks.]

-###### Configuring Private Access for Single Server

--   Service Endpoints
-    -   [Portal][54]
-    -   [CLI][55]
--   Private Link
-    -   [Portal][56]
-    -   [CLI][57]

 ### Networking Best Practices for Flexible Server